aseldawy/CS167/Labs/Lab1/CS167-Lab1.md

   1. Download the installer **x64 Installer (jdk-8u321-windows-x64.exe)** from [https://www.oracle.com/java/technologies/downloads/#java8-windows](https://www.oracle.com/java/technologies/downloads/#java8-windows).
   2. Do **NOT** install it to the default location "C:\Program Files\Java".
 The path contains space, making Hadoop unable to work properly.
   3. During installation, change the install location to some path with no space, like "C:\cs167\jdk1.8.0_321".
-Do the same to JRE, "C:\cs167\jre1.8.0_321" for example.
+  4. You may skip installation of "Source Code" and "Public JRE" during the installation.
+To do so, click on the drive icon, select "This feature will not be available".

 #### Apache Maven